islaytitans/alien/GM Screen.md

 # list of stress and summary

-1 on a panic dice cancels what they were doing
+1 on a panic dice may cancel what they were doing